 1. Be a Canadian citizen, Permanent Resident, or Protected Person under subsection 95(2) of the Immigration and Refugee Protection Act (Canada) by the student deadline as determined by each graduate unit; International students who are studying or plan to study at the University of Toronto under a temporary resident visa (student study permit) are eligible for a set number of OGS awards (valid study permits must be effective as of the graduate units’ OGS international application deadline);

-2. Be registered or intend to register in an eligible program on a full-time basis in 2023-2024;
+2. Be registered or intend to register in an eligible program on a full-time basis in 2024;

 3. An eligible program is defined as a full-time program of study of two or three terms at the University of Toronto leading to a graduate degree.
-A full-time student is one who is in at least 60% of a full course load (40% for students with a permanent disability) or as defined by their institution.
+A full-time student is in at least 60% of a full course load (40% for students with a permanent disability) or as defined by their institution.
 Program eligibility is determined individually by each graduate unit.
 Students should carefully review the information outlined by the graduate unit they intend to be registered in, to determine if their program is eligible for the graduate unit’s OGS competition.

 Other Eligibility Criteria to Adhere to: